Sit. Stay. Read: How Dogs Can Help Improve Literacy

 The dogs motivate children to develop skills other than reading, says Little.
 They become ambassadors for the program and want to tell others about it.
 Sometimes, she says, they write about the dogs for assignments, or write letters and poems to the dogs.

-“There’s an increased desire to describe the experience to other people,” she says.
-She has a collection of cards and letters students have written to her dog.
-Little says one student would still come to meet and her and her dog even after she had stopped participating in the Paws and Tales program.
-“It’s just a really fantastic bond that gets formed,” she says.
+“There’s an increased desire to describe the experience to other people,” Little notes.
+She has a collection of cards and letters that students have written to her dog.
+She says one student would still come to meet and her and her dog even after she had stopped participating in the Paws and Tales program.
+“It’s just a really fantastic bond that gets formed.”

 Despite this, some schools may hesitate to participate in similar programs.
 Little says teachers who are interested should do their research, and suggests offering the program as a pilot project or a test.
 The teachers should be ready to answer questions from administrators.

-It also helps children learn more about pet ownership, says Day, noting that most animals at the shelter are there because their owners can no longer take care of them, for example because of death, divorce or illnesses.
+It also helps children learn more about pet ownership, says Day, noting that most animals at the shelter are there because their owners can no longer take care of them, for example because of death, divorce, or illnesses.
 “A lot of people assume that a shelter is a place for runaways, and it’s not.
-It’s a place for animals when life gets tough for their people.
-It’s hopefully going to help them understand that pet ownership should be forever.”
+It’s a place for animals when life gets tough for their people.”
+Day hopes that the program will help kids “understand that pet ownership should be forever.”